-When you’d talk to Steve, he’d make almost every decision sound like a “poison decision.”
-But personally, I believe Steve Jobs was Steve Jobs in large part because he knew which decisions were Poison and which were Optimization.
+When you’d talk to Steve Jobs, he’d make every decision sound like a “poison decision.”
+But I believe Steve Jobs was Steve Jobs largely because he knew which decisions were Poison and which were Optimization.
+How can you use this for your decisions?Continue Reading

 A marketing responsibility I see often undervalued is the creation of Organizational Voice—the tone you use consistently across different media.
 I often work with corporate clients who never developed a Organizational Voice, so I end up creating it for them.
 The “Voice” I prefer for most business conversations with people who are not specialists inContinue Reading